ua-cms/higgscharm/README.md

 # connect to lxplus
 ssh <your_username>@lxplus.cern.ch

-# activate your proxy
-voms-proxy-init --voms cms

-# clone the repository (if you have not done so yet)
+# clone the repository (if you have not done it yet)
 git clone https://github.com/deoache/higgscharm.git
 cd higgscharm